Macrometacorp/docs/docs/photoniq/fingerprinting/integrate-fingerprint.md

 If you are integrating Fingerprint outside of a cloud proxy, then you must create subdomain and alias it to the PhotonIQ server.
 This process requires adding a DNS records to your domain server:

-1. Create a subdomain off of your domain that points to the fps server.
+1. Create a subdomain off of your domain that points to the Fingerprint server.
-2. Set up the subdomain as an alias record, pointing it to the fps server.
+2. Set up the subdomain as an alias record, pointing it to the Fingerprint server.
 3. Get a valid TLS certificate for the domain.